ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 The following scenario assumes an attacker can manipulate the clocks on the COSE signer and its relying parties, but not the TSA.
 It is also assumed that the TSA is a trusted third party, so the attacker cannot impersonate the TSA and create valid timestamp tokens.
 In such a setting, any tampering with the COSE signer's clock does not have an impact because, once the timestamp is obtained from the TSA, it becomes the only reliable source of time.
-However, in both CTT and TTC mode, a denial of service can occur if the attacker can adjust the relying party's clock to a future time.
+However, in both CTT and TTC mode, a denial of service can occur if the attacker can adjust the relying party's clock to a past time.
 This could disrupt the timestamp validation.

 In CTT mode, an attacker could manipulate the unprotected header by removing or replacing the timestamp.